Dec. 22, 2008

-December 22, 2008 — Five seconds before the first men left Earth for the Moon on December 21, 1968, the rocket they were riding ignited its first stage's five engines.
-They were the first astronauts to launch atop the Saturn V, and that day 40 years ago at 7:51 a.m.
-EST was the first time those particular five F-1 engines had fired together.
+— Five seconds before the first astronauts left Earth for the moon on Dec.
+21, 1968, the rocket they were riding ignited its first stage's five engines.
+They were the first people to launch atop a Saturn V, and that day 40 years ago at 7:51 a.m.
+EST (1251 GMT) was the first time those particular five F-1 rocket engines had fired together.

-And work they did; despite having to burn 2.4 seconds longer than planned to make up for an underperformance, the five 19-foot tall, Rocketdyne-built F-1 engines -- each more powerful than all three of today's space shuttle main engines combined -- propelled Apollo 8 to 40 miles above the Earth.
-Their work done, the first stage was jettisoned and allowed to fall back and sink to the ocean floor some 350 miles off the coast.
+And work they did; despite having to burn 2.4 seconds longer than planned to make up for an underperformance, the five 19-foot tall, Rocketdyne-built F-1 engines — each more powerful than all three of today's space shuttle main engines combined — propelled Apollo 8 to 40 miles above the Earth.
+Their work done, the first stage was jettisoned and allowed to fall back and sink to the ocean floor some 350 miles (560 kilometers) off the Florida coast.

-Borman, Lovell and Anders, with the help of their Saturn V's upper stages and Apollo 8 command module would of course succeed, entering lunar orbit on Christmas Eve in 1968, making history as the first to enter the gravitational field of another celestial body.
+Borman, Lovell and Anders, with the help of their rocket's upper stages and Apollo 8 spacecraft would, of course, succeed, entering lunar orbit on Christmas Eve in 1968, making history as the first to enter the gravitational field of another celestial body.
 Their flight would be hailed as one of the boldest in all of human history.

 The Saturn V rocket used to launch their adventure has long since vanished, having served its purpose, although the third stage continues to travel unseen in heliocentric orbit about the Sun.
 All that remains of their journey is the command module, on display at the Museum of Science and Industry in Chicago, Illinois.

 There exists however another component that was almost part of the Apollo 8 launch vehicle.
-Lost in plain sight for years, it was recently rediscovered just in time for Apollo 8's 40th anniversary.
+Lost in plain sight for years, it was recently rediscovered just in time for the 40th anniversary of the Apollo 8 mission.

 The (not-so-little) engine that couldn't